 In 2009 Frances went back to university to study her Masters in Human Resource Management at ECU in Perth.
 After successfully completing her studies in 2010 she was head-hunted by the mining industry, where she launched her career in Human Resources.
 Since this initial role, she has been fortunate to work in a number of different industries.
 Currently, you will find Frances working in the public sector, coordinating the HR department of a government agency, and running major HR projects.
 She also mentors and coaches people, specialising in helping her clients to set achievable goals around their studies, career path, and personal development.

-Frances still lives in Perth, but remains internationally active as Director of the Board for a non-for-profit organisation called Hands-Across-the-World, as well as her roles as Education Agent and Performance Coach.
+Frances still lives in Perth, but remains internationally active in her roles as Education Agent and Mindset Coach.

 |"I am very grateful to be living in one of the most amazing places on earth, and working on projects that really make an impact in the world and its people"|